seattletimes/st-map-list-block/readme.txt

 4. `view.js` takes the sheet ID and uses gviz to get the contents as a JSON object

 5. A few functions in `view.js` run to add location markers, popups, and sidebar list items based on each row.
-Name and address are required, all other fields are optional.
+The map is created using Leaflet and OpenStreetMap tiles.

 6. Reporter previews the page to see the map block.
 Upon making changes to the sheet, the reporter can refresh the preview page to see the updated version.